 The Department of Waterways and Public Works, the Province of Utrecht, the municipality of Houten, the municipality of Nieuwegein and Recreatie Midden-Nederland have taken the initiative to realise an artwork along the A12, near Laagraven and on the grounds of a recreation area managed by Down Under.

 The work will bring the attention of the 225.000 drivers using the A12 daily, the cyclists and hikers coming from the neighbourhood of Lunetten and the recreational athletes and festival visitors in the area itself to the special history of the New Dutch Water Line that for now is still enclosed in the landscape.
 This heritage might become UNESCO World Heritage in 2020, as an extension of the Defence Line of Amsterdam.
-QKunst supervises the process, which is currently in the design stages.
+QKunst supervises the process.

 The municipality of Bunnik has a new piece of public art!
 Bart Lunenburg’s work in the tunnel near Vechten was on 14 October 2019.
 The tunnel and the surrounding area needed to become cleaner, safer and more liveable, the artwork helps to achieve that.